Pedro Almodóvar: Artistry

 Almodóvar has acknowledged that "cinema is always present in my films [and that] certain films play an active part in my scripts.
 When I insert an extract from a film, it isn't a homage but outright theft.
 It's part of the story I'm telling, and becomes an active presence rather than a homage which is always something passive.
 I absorb the films I've seen into my own experience, which immediately becomes the experience of my characters".

-Almodóvar has alluded to the work of many different artists and genres in his work; sometimes works have been referenced diagetically or evoked through less direct methods.
+Almodóvar has alluded to the work of many different artists and genres in his work; sometimes works have been referenced diegetically or evoked through less direct methods.
 Almodóvar has additionally made self-references to films within his own oeuvre.

 Working with some of Spain's best-known actresses including Carmen Maura, Victoria Abril, Marisa Paredes and Penélope Cruz, Almodóvar has become famous for his female-centric films, his "sympathetic portrayals of women" and his elevation of "the humdrum spaces of overworked women".
 He was heavily influenced by classic Hollywood films in which everything happens around a female main character, and aims to continue in that tradition.
 Almodóvar has frequently spoken about how he was surrounded by powerful women in his childhood: "Women were very happy, worked hard and always spoke.
 They handed me the first sensations and forged my character.
 The woman represented everything to me, the man was absent and represented authority.
 I never identified with the male figure: maternity inspires me more than paternity".

 A critic from Popmatters notes that Almodóvar is interested in depicting women overcoming tragedies and adversities and the power of close female relationships.
 Ryan Vlastelica from AVClub wrote: "Many of his characters track a Byzantine plot to a cathartic reunion, a meeting where all can be understood, if not forgiven.
 They seek redemption".
 Almodóvar stated that he does not usually write roles for specific actors, but after casting a film, he custom-tailors the characters to suit the actors; he believes his role as a director is a "mirror for the actors – a mirror that can't lie".

 Critics believe Almodóvar has redefined perceptions of Spanish cinema and Spain.
 Many typical images and symbols of Spain, such as bullfighting, gazpacho and flamenco, have been featured in his films; the majority of his films have also been shot in Madrid.
 Spanish people have been divided in their opinion of Almodóvar's work: while some believe that "Almodóvar has renegotiated what it means to be Spanish and reappropriated its ideals" in a post-Franco Spain, others are concerned with how their essence might be dismissed as "another quirky image from a somewhat exotic and colorful culture" to a casual foreigner.
 Almodóvar has however acknowledged: "[M]y films are very Spanish, but on the other hand they are capriciously personal.
 You cannot measure Spain by my films".
 Almodóvar is generally better received by critics outside of Spain, particularly in France and the USA.